Orange-OpenSource/hurl-jvm/README.md

                                          stdout
     --to-entry <entry-number>            Execute Hurl file to
                                          <entry-number> (starting at 1).
-                                         Ignore the remaining of the file.
-                                         It is useful for debugging a
-                                         session.
- -V,--version                            Show version number and quit -v,--verbose                            Make the operation more talkative
+                                         Ignore the remaining of the file -V,--version                            Show version number and quit -v,--verbose                            Make the operation more talkative
     --variable <name=value>              Define variable (example: